 Students are invited to check out books from the school's Media Center.
-Each class visits the Media Center once a week for book check-out and a story.
-When checking out books, it is the child's responsibility to return the books the next week.
+When checking out books, it is the child's responsibility to return the books next week.
 Please assist us in teaching your child how important it is that books are returned in good condition and in a timely manner.
 You will be charged a replacement fee for lost library books.
 This price covers the cost of the lost book, processing and shipping and handling.